Davarzan District

 Davarzan District (بخش داورزن) is a former administrative division of Sabzevar County, Razavi Khorasan province, Iran.
 Its capital was the city of Davarzan.

 History

-After the 2011 National Census, the district was separated from the county in the establishment of Davarzan County.
+In 2012, the district was separated from the county in the establishment of Davarzan County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 22,406 in 6,763 households.
+At the time of the 2006 National Census, the district's population was 22,406 in 6,763 households.
 The following census in 2011 counted 21,309 people in 7,154 households.